Knife Maker's Mark for Jay Fisher Knives

 A troubling issue: death by strangulation.
 A minor concern?
 If you consider how easily the human can be garroted, not only by assailants and enemies, but by accident, then the prospect of having that dangling beauty is not so elegant after all.
 In order to prevent this catastrophe, break-away cords, chains, links, and appliances can be used, but what good are they if you lose your knife?
 Remember, the cord, chain, or wire must be strong enough to hold the weight plus the extracting pull from the sheath while keeping the knife secure in high activity, but weak enough to prevent strangulation.
 What a mess!

 This is a reason I don't make this kind of knife.
 Though I've tried it once or twice in the past, these issues are unsafe and insurmountable.
 I don't need the liability, and you don't need the danger of this arrangement.
 It's not a good idea.
-Oh, and by the way, I didn't even mention re-sheathing that razor and point next to your naked throat...
+Oh, and by the way, I didn't even mention re-sheathing that razor keen edge and point next to your naked throat...

 Page Topics